• Wion

 Donald Trump's legal team on Tuesday (Dec 3) asked a US court to dismiss his criminal fraud conviction in the hush money case involving a porn star, using the same argument President Joe Biden used to pardon his son, Hunter: unfair targeting due to political motives.

-Hunter Biden was pardoned on Sunday (Dec 1) in spite of being convicted on tax evasion and firearms charges earlier.
-President Joe Biden, while issuing the full and unconditional pardon, said Hunter was "selectively, and unfairly, prosecuted" by the Department of Justice (DOJ) "only because he is my son."
+Hunter Biden was pardoned by the US president on December 1 despite his conviction on tax evasion and firearms charges.
+While issuing the full and unconditional pardon, Biden said Hunter was "selectively, and unfairly, prosecuted" by the Department of Justice (DOJ) "only because he is my son."

 Trump team's argument

-In a 69-page filing on Monday, Trump's legal team drew comparisons between their case and Biden's reasoning.
+In a 69-page filing, Trump's legal team drew comparisons between their case and Biden's reasoning.

 Presenting their case to presiding judge Juan Merchan, they claimed that the DOJ similarly targeted Trump with politically motivated investigations.